Cinque Terre Travel Guide

 If you’re already in Italy, it’s easiest to arrive by train.
 Depending on whether you’re coming from north or south you’ll connect to the local Cinque Terre train line in either La Spezia or Levanto.

-To book tickets, go to Rail Europe and just plug in your starting and ending points and it will tell you which route (and which trains) to take.
+You can check train schedules and book tickets online here.
+Just plug in your starting and ending points and it will tell you which route (and which trains) to take!

 From Milan to Cinque Terre, the ride is about 3 hours direct, otherwise local trains will change in Genoa